haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Tinderbox.
 This small container holds flint, fire steel, and tinder (usually dry cloth soaked in light oil) used to kindle a fire.
 Using it to light a torch—or anything else with abundant, exposed fuel—takes an action.
 Lighting any other fire takes 1 minute.
 Torch.
 A torch burns for 1 hour, providing bright light in a 20-­‐‑foot radius and dim light for an additional 20 feet.
 If you make a melee attack with a burning torch and hit, it deals 1 fire damage.
 Adventuring Gear
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 68

                                                                                                           Item Cost
 Weight